Miesque: Breeding record

 She was a successful broodmare at the Niarchos stud farm in Kentucky.
 She produced 14 named foals, six of which were winners.
 Her daughters have in turn become successful producers and the family produced two classic winners in 2018 alone.
-Recently, her maternal-line descendent Loves Only You won the 2021 Breeders' Cup Filly & Mare Turf.
+Recently, her maternal-line descendant Loves Only You won the 2021 Breeders' Cup Filly & Mare Turf.
 Miesque's offspring include: